 It’s Free Marketing for Businesses

-Google My Business is a completely free tool that local and small businesses can use to appear in local search results.
+Google Business Profile is a completely free tool that local and small businesses can use to appear in local search results.
 Plus, your customers are actively using it – so you’d be amiss to skip out on this service.
 In fact, 76% of consumers searching on their phones for a nearby business will visit within a day.

-Having a Google My Business profile helps you bring in organic traffic and leads.
+Having a Google Business Profile profile helps you bring in organic traffic and leads.
 Plus, with additional free tools like Google Marketing Kit and Google Insights, it’s easier than ever to connect with and understand your customers.

 It Builds Consumer Trust

-Having a Google My Business profile helps build consumer trust.
+Having a Google Business Profile profile helps build consumer trust.
 It gives you the opportunity to connect directly with your potential customers.
 You can do this through Messaging, Posts, and – most importantly – Reviews.

 Did you know that 91% of people aged 18-34 trust online reviews just as much as they trust recommendations from friends and family?
-With a Google My Business account, you can respond to your reviews in a timely manner.
+With a Google Business Profile account, you can respond to your reviews in a timely manner.
 This way, you can thank your customers who leave positive reviews and turn around any negative experiences.

 It Boosts Your Search Engine Optimization